A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ### X17 Chamber of Focus (xp 120, severe)
   - Most High Ceoptra TO DO
-  - 2 Wardens of Thunder
+  - 4 Wardens of Wind

 ## Part 7: The Eye of Avarice (Party Level 17, xp 160)